MMcCaffrey/GalvanizeCapstone/README.md

 #### Vanilla plays
 After narrowing the dataset down to just passing and running plays, the remaining dataset contained 269,745 observations, with 58.5% passes and 41.5% runs.
 I excluded play types which I felt were pretty easy to predict and/or relatively rare: field goals (2.7%), punts (6.7%), and QB kneels (1.1%).
 I also excluded QB Spikes, which are technically an incomplete pass.
 We could debate how easily predictable these situations are, but truthfully, spikes are relatively uncommon (0.2% of plays), and their execution is too quick to allow much defensive opportunity.

 I achieved 69% accuracy on the test set.
 This compares favorably to the 58.5% one would get from a simple "Alway Pass" prediction, but far from stellar.
 The most important features were Down (31%), YdsToGo (25%), TimeSecs (17%), and ScoreDiff (12%).

+Interestingly, many of the things that announcers like to hype just didn't matter:
+* Late in the season?
+Pfffft.
+* Playing at home?
+Whatevs.
+* Monday Night Football!!!
+So what?
+* PLAYOFFS!!!!!
+Meh.

 ![image](images/VanillaFeatureImportances.png)